What Is the Daniel Fast?

 • While the Daniel fast may improve some measures of health, there is limited research currently available supporting its effectiveness.

-• This diet could also cause nutritional deficiencies and disordered eating patterns because of its restrictive nature.
+• Eating this way relies on whole foods, which can be very nutrient-dense when planned well.
+However, it could also potentially lead to nutritional deficiencies and disordered eating patterns because of its restrictive nature.

 EDITORIAL SOURCES